 David Earnest, PhD

 David Earnest, PhD, is a professor in the Department of Neuroscience and Experimental Therapeutics at the Texas A&M College of Medicine.
 His research interests are focused on neuroscience and biological clocks that regulate circadian rhythms in sleep and other body processes.
-His research uses multidisciplinary approaches to study how pathologies and environmental disturbances in the regulation of circadian rhythms are linked to variety of human health disorders including obesity and diabetes, increased cancer risk, cardiovascular disease and stroke, Alzheimer's Disease, Fetal Alcohol Syndrome (FAS), sleep-wake cycle disturbances and depression.
+His research uses multidisciplinary approaches to study how pathologies and environmental disturbances in the regulation of circadian rhythms are linked to variety of human health disorders including obesity and diabetes, increased cancer risk, cardiovascular disease and stroke, Alzheimer's Disease, Fetal Alcohol Syndrome (FAS), sleep-wake cycle disturbances and depression, and implications of circadian disruption and shift work in human health.

 Dr. Earnest is also an executive member of the Texas A&M University Center for Biological Clocks Research.